andrew/ultimate-awesome/README.md

 - [Explainable-ML-Papers](https://github.com/BirkhoffG/Explainable-ML-Papers) - A list of research papers of explainable machine learning.
 - [awesome-climate-research](https://github.com/Bluteshi/awesome-climate-research) - A curated list of resources about various climate research topics.
 - [awesome-software-for-students](https://github.com/CamiloGTR/awesome-software-for-students) - Awesome Software for Students.
-- [fucking-awesome-ios](https://github.com/correia-jpv/fucking-awesome-ios) - A curated list of awesome iOS ecosystem, including Objective-C and Swift Projects.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-mac](https://github.com/correia-jpv/fucking-awesome-mac) -  Now we have become very big, Different from the original idea.
 Collect premium software in various categories.
 With repository stars⭐ and forks🍴.
 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).
 - [awesome-free-courses](https://github.com/danilolmoura/awesome-free-courses) - A collection of all amazing free courses.